Privacy Notice

 You have 72 hours to fully complete the aptitude testing, after which the account will be unavailable and the answers you have given will be stored.
 If you wish to stop the aptitude testing and delete all your answers and personal data, please let us know at the address [email protected].

-Automated decision making and profiling
+Automated decision-making and profiling

-No automated decision making and profiling shall take place during the data processing.
+No automated decision-making and profiling shall take place during the data processing.

-Provision of personal data
+Consequences of not providing personal data

 Consent is completely voluntary and job applicants are free to choose how their data is handled.